 Payments Available to: Energy Supplement (page 39) all recipients living in Australia.
 Pension Supplement (page 40) all recipients living in Australia.
 Recipients living overseas may only receive the basic Pension Supplement.
 Rent Assistance (page 38) recipients renting in the private rental market or community housing.
-Go to servicesaustralia.gov.au/rentassistance for more information about eligibility and related rules.
+Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Home Equity Access Scheme (formerly Pension Loans Scheme) (page 14) recipients with real estate in Australia.
 Advance payment eligible recipients.
 Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
-0 Assessment of the former days
+Concession cards Automatically issued to:

-Concession cards Automatically issued to: Pensioner Concession Card (page 44) all recipients.
+Pensioner Concession Card (page 44) all recipients.